AjaYThaKuR-1999/MarkeStac-Tasks/Task 2/README.md

 # Healthcare Management System

+## instructions to set up and run the application locally using Docker
+To set up and run the application locally using Docker, follow the steps below:

+Clone the repository
+Begin by cloning this repository to your local machine.

+Ensure Docker is installed
+Make sure Docker is installed and running on your system.
+You can download it from Docker's official website.

+Navigate to the relevant task directory
+Use your terminal to navigate to the specific task or project directory you want to run with Docker.

+Build and start the containers
+Run the following command to build the Docker images and start the containers in detached mode:

+docker compose up -d --build
+This command will create the necessary images and spin up the associated containers.

+Shut down the containers
+When you're done, you can stop and remove the running containers using:

+docker compose down

 ## HIPAA Compliance Overview

 This healthcare management system implements several key HIPAA compliance measures to ensure the security and privacy of Protected Health Information (PHI).
 Here's how HIPAA compliance is ensured: